 An online casino will generally prefer players to download the casino to their device, as once downloaded the load time of the games will be faster, plus the probability of experiencing lag during play is lower.
 Of course, patrons do have the option to play in a browser, but the quality of a downloaded version still stands out from browser play.
 The continuing problem with downloading the casino’s software is that it has the potential to take up a lot of storage space, both on desktop and mobile.
 Modern smartphones are not as limited as they were just a few years back, and therefore players are not frustrated by casino apps taking up too much of their storage.
 Mobile has also been assisted by cloud storage, which frees up more space on the device.
 For now, though, PC still edges mobile in this department.

 It is hard to argue against desktop still providing the overall casino experience.
 The response time is faster, the visibility better and there is a wider selection of games.
-However, there is a reason why 63% of all 2018 web traffic in the US came from mobile devices – convenience.
-Although desktop users still spend more time on the sites they visit compared to mobile users, there is no doubting that we are now living in the mobile age.
+Although desktop users still spend more time on the sites they visit compared to mobile users, there is no doubt that we are now living in the mobile age.
 The fact that desktop will give you a more complete casino experience seems inconsequential, as mobile players now take up over two-thirds of casino clientele.
 At the end of the day, it appears convenience is the real winner.